-HUD-funded grant recipients are required to not discriminate in housing or services directly or indirectly based on race, color, religion, sex, national origin, age, familial status, or disability.
-Grant recipients such as Rancho Santa Margarita are required to: (1) examine and attempt to alleviate housing discrimination within their jurisdiction; (2) promote fair housing choices for all persons; (3) provide opportunities for all persons to reside in any given housing development, regardless of race, color, religion, sex, disability, familial status, national origin, and other personal or familial attributes; (4) promote housing that is accessible to and usable by persons with disabilities; (5) and comply with the non-discrimination requirements of the Fair Housing Act.
+HUD-funded grant recipients are required to affirmatively further fair housing and not discriminate in housing or services directly or indirectly based on race, color, religion, sex, national origin, age, familial status, or disability.
+Grant recipients such as Rancho Santa Margarita are required to (1) examine and attempt to alleviate housing discrimination within their jurisdiction; (2) promote fair housing choices for all persons; (3) provide opportunities for all persons to reside in any given housing development, regardless of race, color, religion, sex, disability, familial status, national origin, and other personal or familial attributes; (4) promote housing that is accessible to and usable by persons with disabilities; (5) and comply with the non-discrimination requirements of the Fair Housing Act.

 HUD encourages jurisdictions to consult with one another and initiate metropolitan-wide fair housing planning.
 The Analysis of Impediments (AI) to Fair Housing Choice is the primary document for this purpose.
 In addition to identifying impediments, a strategy to overcome barriers must be developed and implemented - accomplishments are reported annually.
 The City participated in developing a countywide AI, which the City Council adopted in May 2020.
-A summary of impediments to fair housing and the action steps the City will take during FY 2023-2024 are found in Attachment 4.
+A summary of impediments to fair housing and the action steps the City will take during FY 2024-2025 to affirmatively further fair housing are found in Attachment 4.